Spelman-Senior-Design-Fall-2021/Analytics-B-API/README.md

 ### Development
 - Work on branch then execute PR to merge in changes
 - Server can be tested locally with ***flask run***
+- Pushes to main are deployed on digital ocean